fieldtrip/website/reference/ft_scalpcurrentdensity.md

    cfg.method       = 'finite' for finite-difference method or
                       'spline' for spherical spline method
-                      'hjorth' for Hjorth approximation method cfg.elecfile     = string, file containing the electrode definition cfg.elec         = structure with electrode definition cfg.trials       = 'all' or a selection given as a 1xN vector (default = 'all') cfg.feedback     = string, 'no', 'text', 'textbar', 'gui' (default = 'text')
+                      'hjorth' for Hjorth approximation method cfg.elec         = structure with electrode positions or filename, see FT_READ_SENS cfg.trials       = 'all' or a selection given as a 1xN vector (default = 'all') cfg.feedback     = string, 'no', 'text', 'textbar', 'gui' (default = 'text')